***GET THE CANDLESTICKS TRADING PDF EBOOK***

 Depending on the place of formation and its shape, the pin bar candlestick could be used as both a reversal, as well as continuation pattern.

-All in all, the properties of this candlestick are very important for the successful chart reading.
+All in all, the properties of this candlestick are very important for successful chart reading.

 If you are looking to incorporate one very simple yet powerful approach to trading the markets, trading with pin bars is it.